r3wald/espurna-wiki/Binaries.md

 ## Requirements

-You will need the latest version of the [esptool.py tool](https://github.com/espressif/esptool).
+You will need the latest version of the [esptool.py](https://github.com/espressif/esptool) tool.
 From now on I will assume you have it somewhere on your path, otherwise use the absolute path to it in the commands below.

-You will also nee a binary image of the ESPurna firmware.
+You will also need a binary image of the ESPurna firmware.
 Pre-built binary images for the latest releases are available in the [releases](https://github.com/xoseperez/espurna/releases/) page.
 Grab the latest one for your device and save it locally.

 ## Set up your device

 To backup the image you will need to boot your board in flash mode.
 The procedure is exactly the same as when you are getting ready to flash a new image and it will depend on your device.
 Check the [supported hardware page](https://github.com/xoseperez/espurna/wiki/Hardware) for instructions.

 You will need to go into boot mode every time you want to erase the flash or flash a new image.
-After either of these two the board will reboot into normal unless GPIO0 is still tied to ground.
+After either of these two the board will reboot normally unless GPIO0 is still tied to ground.

 ## Erase the flash